carlospuenteg/Photomosaic-Creator/README.md

 ## How it works

-1. Creates the needed folders and removes all the duplicates from the given folder
+1. Creates the needed folders
-2. If `resize=True`, the `resized` folder will be replaced with the new resized images from the given set of images
+2. If `resize=True` or if `the number of images in the folder is different than the number of images in the resized folder`or if `the size of the first image in the resized folder is different than the desired image size`: The `resized` folder will be replaced with the new resized images from the given set of images
 3. Obtains the average value of each primary color of each image in the `resized` folder by reducing the size of each image to 1 pixel
 4. Creates an array with all the numpy arrays of the images in the `resized` folder, converted from BGR to RGB
 5. Creates a numpy array from the selected main image in the `main-images` folder